If you have bradycardia symptoms it indicates your brain and other vital organs are not getting the oxygen they need. Let me explain more.

 When your heart rate slows down it places far greater strain on the heart.

 And as you can imagine, the heart then struggles to efficiently pump blood around the body.
-In addition, your brain and other organs are become starved of oxygen, and essential nutrients.
+In addition, your brain and other organs become starved of oxygen, and essential nutrients.
 Over time this leaves you feeling breathless, and fatigued.

 The Common Sinus Bradycardia Symptoms You Need To Know